Robert Coontz

-Early life
+Early life and education

-Robert Coontz, son of Benton Coontz, was born in Hannibal, Missouri.
+Robert Edward Coontz, son of Benton Coontz, was born in Hannibal, Missouri.
 His parents were originally from Florida, Missouri, where they had been neighbors and schoolmates of a young Sam Clemens.
 Robert's father was involved in several businesses, including owning Hannibal's streetcar system.
-While a young boy, Robert Coontz left his name for posterity by carving it into the rock of Mark Twain Cave, then known as McDowell's Cave.
-After completing his primary education in Hannibal public schools, Coontz attended Inglesile College from 1878 to 1879, and Hannibal College (now Hannibal-LaGrange University) from 1879 to 1880.
+While a young boy, Robert left his name for posterity by carving it into the rock of Mark Twain Cave, then known as McDowell's Cave.

+After completing his primary education in Hannibal public schools, Coontz attended Ingleside College in Palmyra, Missouri, from 1878 to 1879, and Hannibal College (present day Hannibal-LaGrange University) from 1879 to 1880.
 Coontz asked family friend Congressman William H. Hatch for an appointment to the United States Naval Academy.
-However, several other young men from the congressional district also desired the appointment so a competitive exam was arranged, which Coontz won.
+Several other young men from the congressional district also desired the appointment, so a competitive exam was arranged, which Coontz won.